 Unlike under Francisco Franco where Basque culture and language were suppressed, by the later 1990’s Basques were allowed to teach their own language, promote their culture and were autonomous in all areas that mattered.

-One evening I was watching a documentary about ETA where both sympathizers, non-sympathizers and victims were interviewed.
+One evening I was watching a documentary about ETA in which people on both sides of the political divide were interviewed.
 The sympathizers were often young and drew comparisons to the Palestinian struggle in Israel.
 I thought these comparisons ludicrous.
 I could see with my own eyes that Basques lived pretty much as they pleased.
-Only those planting bombs, raising money for ETA through protection rackets, murdering politicians or throwing Molotov Cocktails at the police weren’t free to do as they wished.
+Only those who wished to plant bombs, raise money for ETA through protection rackets, murder politicians or throw Molotov Cocktails at the police were restricted in their actions.

-One of the interviews was with the widow and daughter of a local, small town politician, who had been shot in the head by two local ETA sympathizers while walking along the street.
-What upset the wife most was that most people in the small town had a pretty good idea of who the killers were yet they hadn’t been arrested and continued to stroll around the town being greeted by the inhabitants.
+One of the interviews was with the widow and daughter of a local politician who, while walking down the street, had been shot in the head by two local ETA sympathizers.
+What upset the wife most was that most people in the small town had a pretty good idea of who the two killers were yet the two hadn’t been arrested and continued to stroll around the town.

-Being autonomous rather than completely independent probably inconvenienced these killers less than having a noisy neighbour, or having to walk 20 minutes to the nearest supermarket each day, or having to sit next to a smelly person picking his nose on the bus.
-These are annoyances and not even political annoyances are legitimate reasons to shoot someone in the head.
-These two men though a political inconvenience was reason enough to make a widow of a wife and a daughter fatherless.
+Being autonomous rather than completely independent probably inconvenienced these killers less than having a noisy neighbour, or having to walk 20 minutes to the nearest supermarket each day, or having to sit next to a smelly person picking their nose on the bus.
+These are annoyances and just because something is a political annoyance doesn’t make it any more important.